Jodels2002/KickPi-OS/README.md

 KickPi-OS is aimed at Amiga friends who want to revive the Amiga experience on a Raspberry Pi.

 Compatible to:

-- Amibian Recommended! - (Unofficial addon)
 - Raspberry Pi OS 32 bit
 - Raspberry Pi OS 64 bit
+- Amibian  - (Unofficial addon)

 Software among others:
-XFCE4, Amiberry, PiKiss; Comander Pi, Retropie ...
+XFCE4, Amiberry, PiKiss, Retropie ...

 It is a side project of my Amiga 3000 mini to print yourself.
 But I think it's also interesting for other Amiga friends.